maelillien/cuny-projects/README.md

 # cuny-projects
-A collection of personal and collaborative data science and machine learning work completed as part of the CUNY SPS Master of Data Science program.
+A collection of personal and collaborative data science and machine learning projects completed as part of the CUNY SPS Master of Data Science program.

 Technologies: R, Python, Jupyter notebooks, Dash, RShiny